Shamasulhaq12/todo_app/README.md

 Information about the application

 **1:** Install Python 3.10 on your Machine
 **2:** Install venv using thw following command in shell
        (`pip install venv`)

 **3:** clone the project from git repository

-**4:** after cloning the project from repository activate virtual environment
+**4:** after cloning the project from repository activate virtual environment install pipenv for creating the virtual environment use command `pip install pipenv` after installing the pipenv create the virtual environment with pipenv

-and install requirements that contains requirements.txt

 by using the following command:
-(`pipe install -r requirements.txt`)
+(`pipenv install`)

-**5:** after installing requirements rename the .env_sample file into .env file or run following commands python main.py
+**5:** after installing requirements rename the .env_sample file into .env file or run following commands go in the server directory and run command (`flask run`)

 for the Decryption of the Respone code is givien:
-(` <html lang="en">
+(`<html lang="en">
         <body>
             <script src="https://cdnjs.cloudflare.com/ajax/libs/crypto-js/4.1.1/crypto-js.min.js"></script>
             <script>